radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 {{< image src="images/connections.png" alt="Screenshot of Connections to container" width="70%">}}

-The [Azure Recipe](https://github.com/Reshrahim/todoapp-ai/tree/main/recipes/azure-openai) deploys an Azure Cognitive Services account with OpenAI capabilities and configures For e.g.: open AI GPT model of choice from developer.
+The [Azure Recipe](https://github.com/Reshrahim/todoapp-ai/tree/main/recipes/azure-openai) deploys an Azure Cognitive Services account with OpenAI capabilities and configures For e.g.: Open AI GPT model of choice from developer.
 You can use any existing Terraform configuration or Bicep template as a Radius Recipe.
 To convert an existing Terraform configuration into a Radius Recipe, you simply need to ensure that it adheres to the Radius Recipe format which includes defining the `context` and `outputs`.
 The `context` parameter has all the properties that developers provide when defining the resource type in the application definition, while the `outputs` section defines the values that will be returned to the application after provisioning the resource.

 ```tf
 variable "context" {